4 Ways to Backup C Drive in Windows 10 [Step-by-Step Guide]

 The system partition and boot partition is the same before Windows 7, signed for C drive letter.
 And you could input the %systemroot% in Windows File Explorer to locate the Windows system folder C:\Windows.
 Since Windows 7, system partition (hidden, no drive letter) and boot partition (C:\) is separated created by Windows Setup.
 Hence, there may be some other hidden system partitions like EFI system partition, Recovery partition, System Reserved partition, etc.

 Therefore, please open disk management to check if there other hidden system partitions on your Windows 10 computer.
 If there only one C partition (C:\), back it up now; or you have to backup all the hidden system partitions and C drive to protect your Windows 10.

-How to Backup C Drive for Windows 10?
+How to Backup C Drive for Windows 10 (4 Ways)

 To backup C drive in Windows 10, you can’t directly copying all files and applications in C drive to another destination, because this way cannot ensure system will be bootable and may cause data loss.

-As a matter of fact, there are three ways to create a system backup in Windows 10:
+As a matter of fact, there are four ways to create a system backup in Windows 10:

 Backup C Drive with Backup and Restore (Windows 7)